| Previous | Next |

 <beans> <bean id="itemDao" class="org.easymock.EasyMock" factory-method="createMock" singleton="false"> <constructor-arg> <bean class="java.lang.Class" factory-method="forName"> <constructor-arg><value>org.springunit.framework.samples.jpetstore.dao.ItemDao</value></constructor-arg> </bean> </constructor-arg> </bean> <bean id="orderDao" class="org.easymock.EasyMock" factory-method="createMock" singleton="false"> <constructor-arg> <bean class="java.lang.Class" factory-method="forName"> <constructor-arg><value>org.springunit.framework.samples.jpetstore.dao.OrderDao</value></constructor-arg> </bean> </constructor-arg> </bean> <!-- other beans omitted --> </beans>

-and the input order
+subject and the input order

 from the SpringUnit context.